-If you don't see the AirPlay icon, choose Apple menu > System Preferences, click Displays, then make sure that ”Show mirroring options in the menu bar when available” is selected.
+- If you're using macOS Catalina, click the AirPlay icon in the menu bar, then choose your iPad from the menu.
+(If you don't see the AirPlay icon, choose Apple menu > System Preferences, click Displays, and select “Show mirroring options in the menu bar when available”.)

-- Your iPad should now show an extension of your Mac desktop.
+- By default, your iPad shows an extension of your Mac desktop.
 You can move windows to it and use it like any other display.

-- To mirror your Mac display so that both screens show the same content, return to the AirPlay menu, which is a blue rectangle while using Sidecar.
+- To mirror your Mac display so that both screens show the same content, return to the Display menu or AirPlay menu, which shows a blue iPad icon while using Sidecar.
 Choose the option to mirror your display.
-This is a great way to share your Mac screen with others.

-- To end your Sidecar session, return to the AirPlay menu and choose the option to disconnect.
-Or click the Disconnect button in the sidebar on your iPad.
+- If you're using macOS Catalina, return to the AirPlay menu and choose the option to disconnect.

 Learn more about using external displays.
 For example, you can use Displays preferences to arrange displays so that your iPad extends the left, right, top, or bottom of your desktop.